EM1c Thomas James Nides

 Mr. Nides married Frances Lee in Los Angeles in April 1934.
 By the time he died, they lived at Long Beach next to the ship’s San Pedro home port.
 Mr. Nides was also survived by a son, 4, and a step-daughter, 11.

 An interesting bit of family history is that one of his aunts, Mary Nides Richter, was a yeoman and petty officer in World War I. The Navy was so short of clerical workers that in March 1917 it began enlisting women as yeoman, and by the end of the war about 11,000 women had that rating.
 Most did secretarial work, but some were translators, recruiters, or did other specialty jobs.
 Mrs. Richter served from June 1918 until the end of December 1920 in New Orleans.
-Except as nurses, women were phased out of the Navy after the Great War ended and they did not again appear in uniform until 1942.
+Except as nurses, women were phased out of the Navy after WWI and they did not again appear in uniform until 1942.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM